 Using these metrics and your headphones, Carv then communicates in real-time useful analysis and tips to help you improve.
 Pick a lesson appropriate to your level of skiing and Carv will give you pointers and highlight mistakes you are making.

-Trace tracks and stores all the stats from every snow (or surf) session.
-Just mount the little device near one of your bindings, and you are set to go.
+Trace is a little gadget that tracks and stores your snow (or surf) sessions.
+Just mount the device near one of your bindings, and you are set to go.

 If your idea of fun is considered terrifying by normal folk, you might find use for this airbag.